LPG Standards & Testing – LPG Quality Assurance

 Each one is fully explained below.

-The LPG Quality Standards
+The LPG Standards

 This regulates the quality of LPG supplied in Australia for automotive use.

-The two Standards are very similar but we’ll focus on the 2013 heating use specification, as it contains everything included in the autogas specification and more.
+The two LPG Standards are very similar but we’ll focus on the 2013 heating use specification, as it contains everything included in the autogas specification and more.

 We will also just look at the propane specification, as butane use is extremely rare in Australia.